angrybacon/doomsday-wiki/markdown/partials/matchups/depths.wg.gameplay.md

 **Pre Doomsday**

 The matchup plays pretty similar to the Maverick matchup, but you have to focus more on speed.
-GW Depts can set up a pretty early Dark Depths Combo with it's fast mana and strong tutors, but they are not really a fast combo deck.
-Most hands can't kill you realiably through countermagic in the early turns of the game.
+GW Depths can set up a pretty early Dark Depths Combo with its fast mana and strong tutors, but they are not really a fast combo deck.
+Most hands can't kill you reliably through countermagic in the early turns of the game.

-They have no counterplay against you in Game 1 besides pressure and a bit of mana dial with Wasteland, so just slam early.
-In Game 2 and 3 they propably bring in more mana denial like :card[Collector Ouphe] or :card[Choke] and some basic combo hate with :card[Deafening Silence].
-Still nothing a fast Doomsday can't beat.
+They have no counterplay against you in game 1 besides pressure and a bit of mana denial with Wasteland, so just slam early.
+In game 2 and 3 they probably bring in more mana denial like :card[Collector Ouphe] or :card[Choke] and some basic combo hate with :card[Deafening Silence].
+Still, nothing a fast Doomsday can't beat.

 **Post Doomsday**